jamessynge/TinyAlpacaServer/README.md

 ## Ultra Tiny HTTP Decoder?

-The request decoder I've written is customized for Alpaca.
+The request decoder I've written is customized for just Alpaca.
 It is possible that makes it slightly larger (in code) than if I had a generic decoder and an Alpaca specific handler of decoding events (OnMethod, OnPathStart, OnPathSegment, etc.).
 If this were to become an issue, it *might* be worth considering this approach.